Devendra Banhart and Swans at Music Hall of Williamsburg

 Photos: Lauren Naefe

-Read the full interview with Michael Gira before the show here.
+Read The Upcoming’s full interview with Michael Gira before the show here.

-Watch the official video of Swans performing live No Words No Thoughts here:
+Watch Swans performing No Words No Thoughts here: